Soybean Diseases

 Visible symptoms can include stunted plants, mid-season yellowing, and premature senescence.
 However, symptoms of an SCN infestation are not always visible above-ground.

-Injury usually is more severe in light, sandy soils, but it also occurs in heavier soils.
+Injury usually is more severe in light, sandy soils and in dry growing seasons, but it also occurs in heavier soils and growing seasons with average to above-average rainfall.
 SCN damage is not always confined to smaller areas within a field.
 When fields are infested with SCN throughout, areas of stunted plants are not obvious.

 Below-ground symptoms